jakoch/awesome-composer/README.md

 - [Composer-Versions-Check](https://github.com/Soullivaneuh/composer-versions-check) - Shows outdated packages from last major versions after using the update command (showing "Latest is vX.Y.Z").
 - [Composer-Changelogs](https://github.com/pyrech/composer-changelogs) - Provides a summary of the updates with links to changelog/releasenote/tag.
 The output is ready to be pasted into the commit message when updating the composer.lock file.
 - [Composer-Merge-Plugin](https://github.com/wikimedia/composer-merge-plugin) - Merges multiple `composer.json` files at Composer runtime.
+- [Composer-MonoRepo-Plugin](https://github.com/beberlei/composer-monorepo-plugin) - The plugin adds support for managing dependencies for multiple packages in a single repository.
 - [Composer-Patches-Plugin](https://github.com/netresearch/composer-patches-plugin) - Enables you to provide patches for any package from any package.
 When the dependency is fetched, the patch is applied on top.
 - [Composer-Cleanup-Plugin](https://github.com/barryvdh/composer-cleanup-plugin) - Removes tests & documentation folders from the vendor dir.
 - [Composer-Cleaner](https://github.com/dg/composer-cleaner) - The tool removes unnecessary files and directories from the vendor directory.